Olayinkalab/Sales-Analysis-on-Digital-Products/README.md

 ### Data Analysis
 To create the required data model for analysis based on business need and the defined user stories the following tables were extracted using the below sql statement
-One data sourse was shared by the sales manager via email, this was connected in the data model to complete the analysis
+One data sourse was shared by the sales manager via email, this was connected in the data model to complete the analysis.

-Beslow is the sql statement to cleans and transform the necessary data before analysis
+Below is the sql statement to cleans and transform the necessary data before analysis

 ### Dim_Calendar
 ```
 --/clean DimDate table to get the column needed---